jlgerber/cpp_happy_fun_time/session_01/session01.md

     print "foo",bar
 ```

 C++ has no such keyword.
-Instead, the compiler recognizes functions by their *shape".
-Additionally, when you define a function in C++, you are responsible for defining the explicit type, if any, that the function returns, as well as the types of all of the parameters, if any.
+Instead, the compiler recognizes functions by their *shape*.
+When you define a function in C++, you are responsible for defining the explicit type of the value, if any, that the function returns, as well as the types of all of the function's parameters.
+You do this by prefixing the function name with the name of the return type.
+If the function does not return a type, you prefix it with *void*.
+Like Python, C++ function names ar followed by parens enclosing any function parameters.
+However, in C++ these parameters are also prefixed by their types.
+Like Python, these parameters may also define default values using the same syntax as Python.
+For example:

 ```
 bool foo(string bar) {